cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 ### Path Forgery Protection

-From the view of a single network, a list of connection IDs describes an unforgeable path of pre-existing connections to a destination chain.
+From the view of a single network, a list of connection IDs describes an unforgeable path of pre-existing connections to a receiving chain.
 This is ensured by atomically incrementing connection IDs.

 We must verify a proof that the connection ID of each hop matches the proven connection state provided to the verifier.
 Additionally we must link the connection state to the consensus state for that hop as well.
 We are essentially proving out the connection path of the channel.